jrfoxw/Lesson-5/README.md

 click the dice link to see javascript/jquery in action!

-<i>Validation procedures are falty, not to be used for live servers.</i>
+_Validation procedures are falty, not to be used for live servers._